 Prepare Financially.
 Protect your assets and develop savings goals if you can in case of an emergency.
 Even if you can’t access an attorney or financial advisor, trusted nonprofits like Mission Asset Fund and UnidosUS (formerly NCLR) may provide financial coaching and resources as highlighted in this presentation on the financial implications of the detention or deportation of a loved one.

 Register for community gatherings through Children’s Council’s website.
 We offer Tuesday Playgroups, a monthly “Parent Cafe” and other workshops and fun activities for all families.
-We will also repeat special workshops like the one about preparing for a family emergency with LSC.
 Even as we socially distance, don’t lose sight that you belong to a virtual community.

 Have a conversation with your kids about the “tough stuff.”
 Art, play and storytelling can help young children cope and communicate through big emotions.
 Check out this book list curated by Tandem, Partners in Early Learning® and a handout with tips on how to navigate difficult topics like incarceration, divorce or death.